 If you're still confused about where you want to go, don't get discouraged.
 Instead, start taking one day at a time and map out the path that fits best for you.
-In no time, you'll be able to find the career options in psychology after 12th.
+In no time, you will be able to find career options in psychology after 12th.

 Also Read: Clinical Psychologist